 Display Size of a Story in Tableau

 By default Fixed-size with Story Size option is selected by Tableau.
-Under the Size, you can change the size of a Story as per your requirement.
+Under the Size, you can change the size as per your requirement.
 It can be helpful to design your story based on Size.
-Automatic option will adjust the story point as per the Screen size
+Automatic option will adjust the point as per the Screen size

 Under the Fixed option, we have multiple options to select.
 Let me choose the Web Page Embedded for now.